domstach00/Github-repo-list/README.md

 This application uses caching to improve performance by reducing number of Github API requests.
 Caching is handled by Spring's Cache Abstraction and backend by Redis.
 - Cache configuration is defined in `CacheConfig` class.
 - Cache server is running on Docker image, docker compose file is located in: `docker/docker-compose.yml`
-- Time to live for cached records is defined in `application.properties`
+- Time to live for cached records is defined in `application.properties`, by default it is set for 600 seconds.
 - Out of the box Redis is working on SingleServer mode.
 It can be changed to Master-Slave, Cluster or Sentinel mode, but it requires changes in `CacheConfig` class and `docker/docker-compose.yml` file to create additional servers

 ## Error Handling